-The Classification Committee and the Executive Director of the MPSSAA present a recommendation of classifications of member schools to the MPSSAA Board of Control for adoption.
-The recommendation is developed utilizing these guidelines
+The Classification Committee and the Executive Director of the MPSSAA presented a recommendation for the classification of member schools for each MPSSAA-administered sport to the MPSSAA Board of Control for adoption.
+This recommendation was developed utilizing these guidelines

 which were approved by the MPSSAA Board of Control on April 27, 2018.

 When the MPSSAA Board of Control adopts classifications for member schools, the classifications shall remain in effect for the next two school years.
 If a new MPSSAA member school opens or a member school whose enrollment is significantly changed (significantly changed is defined as a decrease or an increase of more than 25 percent) than that school shall be placed in the proper classification by the Classification Committee.
 This new placement shall affect ONLY the involved school and may not affect the classification of other member schools.